Energy Efficiency Program

 What if I’ve completed an energy audit?

-If your business, school district, nonprofit organization, or local government has completed an energy audit and needs additional assistance implementing the efficiency measures, the Energy Loan Fund and Energy Loan Loss Reserve programs are available.
+If your business, school district, nonprofit organization, or local government has completed an ASHRAE II energy audit that is less than two years old and needs additional assistance implementing the efficiency measures, the Energy Loan Fund and Energy Loan Loss Reserve programs are available.
 Find more information on the energy homepage.

 Participating Energy Audit Contractors for Manufacturing Sectors: